-Cover letters are a part of the application process that most jobseekers dread.
+Cover letters are a part of the application process that most jobseekers dread, but talking about yourself is an important part of selling yourself and appealing to potential employers.

-But talking about yourself is an important part of selling yourself and appealing to potential employers- the cover letter is your first and foremost opportunity to let an employer know what sets you apart from everyone else, and let them get a sense of who you are.
-So it’s important to get it right, here’s some tips to guide you.
+The cover letter is your first and foremost opportunity to let an employer know what sets you apart from everyone else, and let them get a sense of who you are.
+So it’s important to get it right, here are some tips to guide you.

 To Whom It May Concern